vega/altair/doc/user_guide/interactions.rst

 Altair allows custom interactions by utilizing the expression language of Vega for writing basic formulas.
 A Vega expression string is a well-defined set of JavaScript-style operations.
 To simplify building these expressions in Python, Altair provides the ``altair.expr`` module, which offers constants and functions to construct expressions using Python syntax.
 Both JavaScript-syntax and Python-syntax are supported within Altair to define an expression.

-In the following example, we define a range connected to a parameter named `width`.
+In the following example, we define a range connected to a parameter named ``width``.
 We then assign two expressions within the ``alt.param()`` using both JavaScript and Python-syntax.
 Using these two expressions defined as a parameter, we can connect them to an encoding channel option, such as the title color of the axis.
-If the width is below 200, then the color is ``red``; otherwise, the color is ``blue``.
+If the width is below ``200``, then the color is ``red``; otherwise, the color is ``blue``.

 .. altair-plot::